myspotontheweb/ant2ivy/README.markdown

 Note:

-* This tool can also generate a Maven POM and a Gradle build file, but these tools are limited to dependencies tht can be retrieved from a Maven repostory.
+* This tool can also generate a Maven POM and a Gradle build file, but these tools are limited to dependencies tht can be retrieved from a Maven repository.

 Usage
 =====